OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/guide_create2.md

 ---
 id: CREATE2
-title: Using CREATE2 for deploying to precomputed addresses
+title: Using CREATE2 for deploying precomputed addresses
 ---

 The CREATE2 opcode gives us the ability to calculate smart contracts addresses without actually deploying them on the Ethereum blockchain.
 This opens up a lot of possibilities to improve [user onboarding and scalability](https://blog.zeppelinos.org/getting-the-most-out-of-create2/).

 In this guide, we will create an upgradable `Wallet` contract with a `transfer` method, then we will reserve an address using CREATE2 without actually deploying `Wallet` contract and send some `ethers` to this address.
-At last, we will actually deploy our `Wallet` contract and execute transfer method to transfer contract funds to another account.
+At last, we will actually deploy our `Wallet` contract and execute `transfer` method to transfer contract funds to another account.

 ## Account creation using CREATE opcode